thePlebDev/Farmers-Canada-clone/README.md

  PaginationFirst
  PaginationLast
 -->
+- As you can see from the pictures below the main focus for the code will be the arrows highlighted in red.
+Essentially all it comes down to checking if there is a right arrow.
+If the arrow does not exist then the code knows to stop scraping.

 <img width="1145" alt="PaginationFirstpng" src="https://user-images.githubusercontent.com/47083513/131031468-78c74217-ab41-4ac9-98bb-3c856ecae4fd.png">

 <img width="1151" alt="PaginationLast" src="https://user-images.githubusercontent.com/47083513/131031749-cb84fcea-b767-40c9-bd32-5e6e82b34d5f.png">

-- As you can see from the pictures above the main focus for the code will be the arrows highlighted in red.
-Essentially all it comes down to checking if there is a right arrow.
-If the arrow does not exist then the code knows to stop scraping.
+- The code below is exactly the same as the previous code, except for the private member variable `private Document doc;`.
+It will be used to hold the document that will be scraped.
 - To eliminate code reuse, create a new class in the maven project and call it `Scraper`, paste the code below:
 ```
 public class Scraper {